weallwegot/conversation-analytics/README.md

 		# response_rate_s1:
 		# if s1 sends a text, then 22.0 seconds is the most common time
 		# that they will wait before receiving a reply from s2
-# double text & laugh & curse rates are percentage of texts sent
+# double text & laugh & curse & emoji & link rates are percentage of texts sent
 # longest streak is consecutive days talking
 # longest drought is consecutive days no talking